 I am the owner of a mostly lovable mutt.
 The runt of a rescue litter from rural Louisiana, Charlie has an interesting relationship with food.
 In short, there are few things he looks forward to more than eating, and if you try to come between him and his bowl — beware.

-While the past seven years of negotiating my dog's relationship with food hasn't always been easy, it has been educational.
+While the past several years of negotiating my dog's relationship with food hasn't always been easy, it has been educational.
 Here's what I've learned from my pup about eating.

 1. Breakfast is worth getting excited about.

 Charlie is a pretty good sleeper, which is to say that he sleeps exactly as long as I do.
 But the moment I open one eye, he is awake, aware that it is time for the best meal of the day (besides the other meal of the day: dinner).